 • 85 Days.
 I remember the very first time that I grew Theas and where in the garden they were. that's because George Detsikas tomato is a memorable one.
 Other than great its taste, I always remember how aromatic this fruit was.
 I have grown these about five times in the last ten years and nothing has changed.
 They are so flavorful, rich and delicious that they easily make my "best sandwich tomato" list.
 Tall thick vines are disease resistant.

-• Bingo Cherry Tomato
+• Demidov Dwarf Tomato

 14/2/2021: Hi everyone.
 Just a quick note to say that due to COVID-19, we are still running behind on orders.
 Presently, processing time is about 5 days plus shipping.
 Please consider this before making your order. ~Curtis T Maters